XiangruiLiuSUSTech/ARPESmainpanel_XRLiu_SUSTech/README.md

 Expdatapanel: load and plot data from XRD, PPMS and XMCD;

 twodimcolorplot: plot the two-dimensional polarized data (especially for CD-ARPES and spin-resolved ARPES);

+a video maybe helpful for you to use mainpanel: https://www.bilibili.com/video/BV1Bv411P7KB/